tcbentayan2030-ui/Emergency-Preparedness/README.md

 function typhoonschool()
-  display "A typhoon is approaching. (enter 1-2)" display "1.
-Listen to your teacher." display "2.
-Panic and run to the hallway." input choice12
+display "Dark clouds gather outside.
+Your teacher announces that a typhoon is approaching.
+What do you do? (enter 1-2)" display "1.
+Listen carefully to your teacher’s instructions." display "2.
+Panic and rush to the hallway to look for your friends." input choice12

   if choice12 == 1 then
-    display "Teacher moves class to a safer room. (enter 1-2)" display "1.
-Follow the teacher."
-    display "2.
-Sneak back to get your phone." input choice13
+  display "Your teacher instructs everyone to stay calm and move to a safer classroom away from windows." display "What will you do? (enter 1-2)" display "1.
+Follow the teacher and stay with your class." display "2.
+Sneak back to the original classroom to get your phone." input choice13

     if choice13 == 1 then
+    display "The wind outside grows stronger.
+The windows rattle loudly."
-      display "Wind intensifies.
-Teacher says: duck, cover, hold. (enter 1-2)" display "1.
-Duck under a sturdy desk." display "2.
-Move near the windows."
+    display "Your teacher tells everyone to duck, cover, and hold.
+What do you do? (enter 1-2)" display "1.
+Duck under a sturdy desk and cover your head." display "2.
+Move closer to the windows to see what's happening outside." input choice14
-      input choice14

       if choice14 == 1 then
-        display "Glass shattered but you were protected.
-You survived!" else
+        display "The glass shattered but you were protected by the desk." display "Rescue teams later arrived and evacuated your class safely.
+You survived with no injuries!" else
-        display "Debris flew through the window.
-You were heavily injured." end if
+        display "The wind blew debris through the window!" display "You were struck by shards of glass.
+Your classmates helped you, but you were heavily injured." end if

     else
+      display "You sneaked back to get your phone." display "Suddenly, the wind shattered the classroom window and debris flew inside!" display "You were knocked unconscious."
-      display "Window shatters and debris hits you.
-You survived but badly injured." end if
+      display "Hours later, rescuers found you and rushed you to a hospital.
+You survived, but badly injured." end if

   else
-    display "You run into the hallway. (enter 1-2)" display "1.
-Ignore teacher and keep running." display "2.
-Go back to class."
+    display "You ran into the hallway.
+The lights flickered and the rain fell loudly outside." display "A teacher spotted you and yelled for you to return to class.
+What do you do? (enter 1-2)" display "1.
+Ignore them and keep running to look for your friends." display "2.
+Go back to the classroom like they said." input choice15
-    input choice15

     if choice15 == 1 then
-      display "Part of the ceiling collapsed.
+      display "A strong gust of wind caused part of the ceiling to fall in the hallway!" display "You were caught under falling debris...
 You died." else
-      display "You return to the classroom. (enter 1-2)" display "1.
-Duck under a desk."
+      display "You ran back to the classroom." display "Your teacher immediately guided you to safety." display "What do you do now? (enter 1-2)" display "1.
+Follow their instructions and duck under a desk." display "2.
-      display "2.
 Sit frozen and refuse to move." input choice16

       if choice16 == 1 then
-        display "The storm intensifies but you stay safe.
+        display "The storm intensified, but you stayed safe under the desk." display "The typhoon passed, and emergency services evacuated your school.
 You survived!" else
-        display "Debris fell from the ceiling and hit you.
-You were seriously injured." end if
+        display "You sat frozen near the center of the room." display "A large piece of debris fell from the ceiling and hit you!" display "You were seriously injured, but later rescued." end if
     end if
   end if
 end function

 function floodhome()